-At Angle House Orthodontics, we are committed to supporting groups in the communities we work in.
-To help meet this commitment we established a registered charity in 2012, the Angle House Foundation (number 1145053) to help children in our local communities.
+At Angle House, we are committed to supporting the communities we work in.
+In 2012 we established the Angle House Foundation, a registered charity to help children and young people in our local communities.
 To date, the Foundation has made grants of over £225,000 to some very worthy causes.

-The Big Splash Trust has been established to help severely disabled children and their families in West London to live fuller and easier lives and to also provide support for their families.
+The Big Splash Trust was established to help children with disabilities to live fuller and easier lives and to also provide support for their families.
 The work of the trust began with the building of a specialist hydrotherapy pool at the Jack Tizzard School in Shepherds Bush.
-The Angle House Foundation has donated £3000 towards the hydrotherapy pool.
+The Angle House Foundation has donated £3000 towards this hydrotherapy pool.

 The Chicken Shed is an inclusive theatre company based in North London which creates adult and children’s theatre productions, education courses and outreach projects.
-The Angle House Foundation has donated £6000 to support their continuing charity work.
+The Angle House Foundation has donated £12000 to support their valuable work.

 The Beanstalk Reading Programme is a national charity that recruits, trains and supports volunteers to work in primary schools with children who have fallen behind with their reading.
 The Angle House Foundation has donated funds to allow for 33 pupils in the HA8 area to have extra reading support.

 Waverley School is a special needs school in Enfield.
-The Angle House Foundation has made a donation of £6000 for pool lights which will greatly help with the fitness and exercise programme for the children.
+The Angle House Foundation has made a donation of £6000 towards upgraded facilities which will greatly help with the fitness and exercise programme for the children.

 We always invite applications for grant funding from the Angle House Foundation for projects supporting children in our community.
-If you know of any local projects or charities that require funding please contact Vinnie Rintoul on 0208 952 0332 or email firstname.lastname@example.org for further details.
+If you know of any local projects or charities that require funding, please contact Vinnie Rintoul at 0208 952 0332 or email firstname.lastname@example.org for further details

 Our future events